BerkeleyAutomation/dvrk-vismpc/README.md

-**TODO UNDERSTAND MINHO'S NEW CODE**

 # Da Vinci Code

-Requires Python 2.7 and using our davinci0 machine.
+Requires Python 2.7 and using our davinci-arm machine (formerly named davinci0).

 Use the following core API: